peachpiecompiler/peachpie-docs/docs/scenarios/intermediate/decompilation.md

 **Second**, decompilation reveals how the compiler treats some PHP constructs and declarations, so it can be used from C# or other .NET languages.
 It also allows for detecting errors in or improving the compiler.

-**Third**, performance critical pieces of code should be reviewed and, if possible, type information or a better decomoposition should be added to the source code to improve the type analysis and thus the compilation result.
-See [performance](../php/performance) for more information.
+**Third**, performance critical pieces of code should be reviewed and, if possible, type information or a better decomposition should be added to the source code to improve the type analysis and thus the compilation result.
+See [performance](/php/performance) for more information.

 ## Try PeachPie